 Combine all ingredients into a small glass jar and mix well.
-Apply solution directly to stain and scrub gently with your finger or an old toothbrush.
-Allow stain remover to sit for at least 15 minutes or up to an hour for bad stains.
+Apply the solution directly to stain and scrub gently with your finger or an old toothbrush.
+Allow the stain remover to sit for at least 15 minutes or up to an hour for bad stains.
 I find that this usually does the trick for the toughest of stains, including those pesky olive oil stains!

 DIY Fabric Softener and Dryer Sheets

 Commercial fabric softeners leave a slippery film on your fabrics making them feel soft.
 This chemical film makes contact with your

 - 1/8 cup vegetable glycerin